 Ideally, the internship or service learning will be pursued in a field that complements a course of study already being pursued at NU.

 Credit Policies and Procedures

-Transferring Internship Credit to NU
+Transferring Internship Credit to Northwestern

 - SESP students: You can only count internships or service learning opportunities abroad toward your elective requirements; you cannot petition for major or distribution credit.

 - Medill students: Medill cannot award credit for any type of journalism internship outside the Journalism Residency Program unless the student receives prior approval from the Medill Director of Undergraduate Studies.
 If you wish to complete an internship or service learning opportunity abroad in a field other than journalism, submit the course syllabus to the Medill undergraduate registrar to determine what credit, if any, can be awarded.